BenjaminShinar/Books-Resources/Effective CPP/Effective CPP.md

 ### Item 19: Treat class design as type design.

 If we write cpp as an object oriented programming language, we need to think about how our classes are defined.
-Clases will behave like built-in types, and we should give them proper consideration.
+Classes will behave like built-in types, and we should give them proper consideration.
 Important questions for us to consider
 How should objects be created and destroyed?
 Constructors, destructors, new, delete, new[], delete[].